ajmal017/Stock-2/readme.md

 The application is available at www.romoclub.com and it uses a React web client, microservices developed with Node (Express) and Python (FastAPI), nginx as a reverse proxy and Redis as a caching layer.
 The services are deployed in Docker containers in Elastic Beanstalk through Travis CI/CD pipeline.

-This platform has been developed for personal educational purposes to apply for a Masters degree.
-It is not to be considered as investment advice.

 ## Features:

 - Calculation of the volatility and returns of individual stocks and portfolios.